India Is the Exception: Deleveraging Earns +4.70% Annual Excess on NSE

 Currency risk.
 Returns are in INR.
 An investor converting to USD faces rupee depreciation on top of market risk.
 The long-run rupee trend against the dollar is negative, which means USD-denominated returns from Indian equities are consistently lower than INR returns.
 The comparison to SPY in USD understates this drag.

 21% cash periods.
 The strategy sat out 22 quarters, mostly 2000-2004 when the Indian corporate universe was too thin to generate a qualifying portfolio.
 If conditions shift and fewer Indian companies combine D/E reduction with ROE above 8%, cash periods return.
-This isn't a set-and-forget exposure to India.
+This is not a set-and-forget exposure to India.

-Max drawdown -67.53%.
+Max drawdown -67.40%.
 Worse than SPY in absolute terms.
-Indian bear markets are more severe than US ones, and a 23-stock concentrated portfolio amplifies them.
-The 2008 drawdown of -65.07% in a single year shows what this looks like in practice.
+Indian bear markets are more severe than US ones, and a 22-stock concentrated portfolio amplifies them.
+The 2008 drawdown of -66.5% in a single year shows what this looks like in practice.

 Takeaway

-The deleveraging signal works in India.
-12.40% CAGR, 40.66% down capture, +4.39% annual excess over 25 years.
+The deleveraging signal works best in India.
+15.82% CAGR, 73.5% down capture, +4.70% annual excess vs Sensex over 25 years.
 The structural reasons are real: thinner analyst coverage, genuine scarcity of capital-disciplined operators, and a market that reprices balance sheet improvement more slowly than the US.

 Data: Ceta Research (FMP financial data warehouse).
 Backtest period Q1 2001 - Q4 2025.
 Returns in INR.
 SPY benchmark in USD for reference.
 Not investment advice.